Family Sunday Drives: Kangaroo Valley

-With views so awe-inspiring, this is the perfect road trip destination for screen-free time and the opportunity to connect with nature or have a good old-fashion country experience.
-You’ll feel as though you’ve been transported back into time.
+With such awe-inspiring views, this is the perfect road trip destination for screen-free time and the opportunity to connect with nature or have a good old-fashion country experience.

 What To Do

 Delve Into History & Do A Bushwalk - If you’ve got younger kids in tow, enjoy a trip back in time at the Pioneer Park Museum‘s eight hectare open air museum grounds that includes colonial buildings and natural bushland.
-A leisure walk through the grounds will take you through a discovery of a dairy, forge, timber cutters hut, bush school, settler’s cottage, Archie Chittick Museum and war remembrance room.
-Then relax with picnic at a magnificent park with gas BBQs and toilet facilities.
+A leisurely walk through the grounds will take you through a discovery of a dairy, forge, timber cutters hut, bush school, settler’s cottage, the Archie Chittick Memorial Hall and war remembrance room.
 The kids will especially enjoy crossing the 72m swing bridge which leads to two marked easy bush walks on the property’s natural reserve.

 Source: Kangaroo Valley Museum

 Rest & Relax - If you and the school-aged kids fancy a swim, there are safe swimming spots on the serene Kangaroo River at Hampden Bridge and at the Bendeela Campground.